Debunking the Arguments of PseudoSkeptics and Debunkers

 word skepticism can characterize a position on a single claim, but in

-scholastic circles more frequently describes a lasting mind-set and an approach
+scholastic circles more frequently describes a lasting mind-set and an

 to accepting or rejecting new information.”